just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/Impacts-of-CS-Privacy-Explore-Curricular-Activity.rst

     <br />
     <h4>Data Concerns</h4>
-    <p>The collection of our data raises a variety of concerns involving <span class="hover vocab yui-wk-div" data-id='data privacy'>data privacy</span>, <span class="hover vocab yui-wk-div" data-id='data security'>data security</span>, and <span class="hover vocab yui-wk-div" data-id='data storage'>data storage</span>.
+    <p>The collection of our data raises a variety of concerns involving <span class="hover vocab yui-wk-div" data-id='Data Privacy'>data privacy</span>, <span class="hover vocab yui-wk-div" data-id='Data Security'>data security</span>, and <span class="hover vocab yui-wk-div" data-id='Data Storage'>data storage</span>.
 For example, commercial and governmental curation of information may be exploited if privacy and other protections are ignored.
 Having a website collect and remember your login information, for example, may be convenient because it saves you time, but it also comes with risks and concerns:</p>
     <ul>
-    <li><span class="hover vocab yui-wk-div" data-id='Data Privacy'>Data Privacy/span> - assures that personal information (and sometimes corporate confidential information as well) are collected, processed (used), protected and destroyed legally and fairly.  </li>
+    <li><span class="hover vocab yui-wk-div" data-id='Data Privacy'>Data Privacy</span> - assures that personal information (and sometimes corporate confidential information as well) are collected, processed (used), protected and destroyed legally and fairly.  </li>
     <li><span class="hover vocab yui-wk-div" data-id='Data Security'>Data Security</span></span> - controls access to personal information and protects against its unauthorized use and acquisition. </li>
     <li><span class="hover vocab yui-wk-div" data-id='Data Storage'>Data Storage</span> - how you archive your data.
 The two types of storage are hard data (RAM, Hard Drive, flash drives, solid state) and remote data (cloud computing) - <a href="https://www.techopedia.com/definition/23342/data-storage" target="_blank" title="">Techopedia</a></li>
     </ul>